-Some of these living trees exceed 4000 years of age and exhibit spectacular growth forms of twisted and beautifully colored wood.
-As you enter the Forest, there is a picnic area with picnic tables.
+Some living trees exceed 4000 years of age and exhibit spectacular growth forms of twisted and beautifully colored wood.
+As you enter the Forest, a picnic area has picnic tables.
 This spot is perfect for a quick bite or short walk on the nature trail to stretch your hiking legs.

 Further up the paved road in Schulman Grove is one of the visitor centers.
 This gorgeous lodge-style building has a gift shop, educational exhibits, and video.

-Adjacent to the visitor center is the Discovery trail – an easy trek that highlights the spectacular surrounding of the ancient bristlecone and limber pines.
+Adjacent to the visitor center is the Discovery Trail – an easy trek highlighting the spectacular surrounding of the ancient bristlecone and limber pines.
 The next stop is the Methuselah hiking trail – a much longer hike.

 UnforUnfortunately the area is closed for visits during winter and usually opens in mid-May.
-The hiking season lasts until the end of November dependent on the weather.
-You should always check the forecast before you go and consult the visitors center.
+The hiking season lasts until the end of November, dependent on the weather.
+You should always check the forecast before consulting the visitors center.

 To get to Patriarch Grove, follow the dirt road for about 12 miles.
 Patriarch Grove is home to the world’s largest bristlecone pine, the mighty Patriarch Tree.
 If you’re looking for a hotel, book a stay at Holiday Inn Express & Suites Bishop is one of the best choices.